 Edward died on 6th July 1553 and Lady Jane ascended to the throne with her husband Lord Guildford Dudley at her side – she was just sweet sixteen.

-But the country rose in favour of the direct and true royal line and the Council proclaimed Mary Tudor queen some nine days later.
+However the country rose in favour of the direct and true royal line, and the Council proclaimed Mary queen some nine days later.

 Unfortunately for Lady Jane, her advisors were grossly incompetent, and her father was partly responsible for her untimely execution as he was involved in an attempted rebellion.